tasb/docker-kubernetes-training/labs/lab02.md

 docker build -t my-echo-api .
 ```

-And you get an outptu like this.
+And you get an output like this.

 ```bash
 => [base 1/2] FROM mcr.microsoft.com/dotnet/aspnet:6.0-focal@sha256:344352a571b0f9b17fb32fd9ab6cdac7415f2a5c1f35